 - 1. An undergraduate degree from an accredited college. - 2.
 A minimum of 2.5 undergraduate grade point average (GPA) based on a 4.0 scale as reported on the official final transcripts from all institutions attended. - 3.
 A minimum of 3.0 GPA on all previous graduate work attempted. - 4.
 A minimum total of 800 (taken before August 2011) or 170 (taken after August 2011) on the verbal and quantitative subtests of the Graduate Record Examination (GRE). - 5.
-Three letters of reference.
+Three letters of reference. - 6.
+Additional requirements for international students as found on the Admissions Office website.

 EXEMPTIONS: Applicants who have earned a master's degree from an accredited university are exempted from a requirement of the GRE score and can be admitted into the program based on a graduate GPA.
+International students in this category must submit official TOEFL or IELTS scores.

-Regular Admission (with conditions)
+Regular Admission with Conditions